 The CAPS program is managed by the Pest Detection Management Team (PDMT).
-The PDMT consists of the PPQ National Policy Manager for Pest Detection (NPM) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Science Coordinator for CAPS Support, Center for Plant Health Science and Technology (CPHST) in Science & Technology (S&T).
+The PDMT consists of the PPQ National Policy Manager for Pest Detection (NPM) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Science & Technology (S&T) for CAPS Support.
 The PDMT has overall responsibility for program policies, operations, and scientific support of the CAPS program.
 The PDMT is supported by the National CAPS Committee (NCC).
 The NCC is composed of representatives from each of the core constituencies in the CAPS community.
 Responsibilities for the PDMT and the NCC also are found in the National CAPS Committee (NCC) Bylaws.
 The Domestic Diagnostic Coordinator in PPQ National Identification Services (NIS) also supports the Program and CAPS community through various taxonomic services.

 The National CAPS Committee will revise the National Pest Surveillance Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
 The NCC also will approve annually a "Priority Pest List."
 This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (OPEP Prioritized List).
-The Priority Pest List will be based on input by PPQ, the States, Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
+The Priority Pest List will be based on input by PPQ S&T, the States, NIS, and commodity organizations.
 A transparent process for assessing pests for the Priority Pest List has been implemented.
-States will select from the Priority Pest List to complete the Priority Surveys in CAPS (and National Priority Surveys under Farm Bill Goal 1 Survey).
+States will select from the Priority Pest List to complete the Priority Surveys in CAPS and National Priority Surveys under PPA 7721 Goal 1 Survey.